How to handle communication in your nanny share

 Another great way to maintain open, consistent dialogue within your nanny share is by finding time to do regular “check-ins” with both families and the nanny.
 Think of it like the weekly one-on-one meetings you might have with your manager, or like the parent-teacher conferences you have with your kids’ teachers.
 These regular check-ins allow you to make sure that everyone in the group is satisfied with the way things are going, and give you all a chance to resolve any issues that come up.

-Virginia, a mom from Richmond, Virginia, says her nanny share drafted a contract for the nanny and both families that specifically included monthly or quarterly meetings.
-In these meetings, the families and nannies could sit down and discuss how everything was going and how everyone was feeling.
+Virginia, a mom in Richmond, Virginia, says her nanny share drafted a contract for the nanny and both families that specifically includes monthly or quarterly meetings.
+In these meetings, the families and nannies can sit down and discuss how everything is going and how everyone is feeling.
 It was like a “nanny-parent conference.”
 Even with consistent communication, regular check-ins with the entire group are a great way to make sure everyone is happy and on the same page.

 However you decide to communicate within your nanny share, just remember that consistency is key.
 It’s essential that both you and the other family make your needs and expectations clear from the very beginning.
 Managing people isn’t always easy, but maintaining an open line of communication with everyone involved will help your nanny share run like a well-oiled machine.